retrocomputacion/retroterm/README.md

 It implements the *[Turbo56k](docs/turbo56k.md)* protocol for high speed data transfer & streaming when connecting to a BBS supporting the protocol, such as [_RetroBBS_](https://github.com/retrocomputacion/retrobbs).

-While the userport data rate is fixed at *57600bps* , the effective throughput with the screen on is *1500 / 1800bps* depending on *PAL/NTSC* timings respectively.
+While the userport data rate is fixed at *57600bps*, the effective throughput with the screen on is *1500 / 1800bps* depending on *PAL/NTSC* timings respectively.

 *The full data throughput while using the turbo transfer / streaming can only be achieved with the screen disabled.*

-*Retroterm* is optimized for use with **WiFi** modems using the *Zimodem* firmware.
+*Retroterm* is optimized for use with **Wi-Fi** modems using the *Zimodem* firmware.

 *It also runs on the latest **VICE** / **Z64K** emulators.*